-The CISP Advisory Board is composed of appointed representatives of educational institutions as identified in California Senate Bill 612.
-Advisory Board members set guidelines for project sites, review and recommend site proposals for funding, and monitor project activities to ensure that they adequately reflect the priorities of the project and that projects comply with legislated requirements.
+The CGEP Advisory Board is composed of appointed representatives of educational institutions as identified in California Senate Bill 612.
+Advisory Board members set guidelines for project sites, review and recommend site proposals for funding, and monitor project activities to ensure that they adequately reflect the priorities of CGEP and the California Subject Matter Projects, and that CGEP complies with legislated requirements.

 Dr. Kristine Dennehy, Professor, History, California State University Fullerton